ekafyi/gatsby-theme-musician/README.md

 You can access your site at http://localhost:8000

+👀 **Note:** If you use a starter site or your site creates a page at root (`/`), you won’t be able to see the theme’s landing page.
+For example, if you use the starter site above, you will see the starter’s “Hello world” instead of the theme’s page when you run the site.

+You can choose one of these options:

+* Remove `src/pages/index.js` or  `src/pages/index.mdx` ,
+or
+- Change the `basePath` [theme option](#1-theme-options) to something else

 ### 4) Edit and add content!

 Add your content, add extra pages, combine with other themes if you want!